Lead-gen ebook for EcoVadis

 We started with a kick-off call with key members of the marketing team, where they shared their brief and draft outline and I asked lots of questions to understand their needs and goals.

-EcoVadis already had a solid outline for the ebook, which I agreed was an effective way to tell the story the wanted to communicate, so I didn’t spend much time on concepting and outlining for this project.
+EcoVadis already had a solid outline for the ebook, which I agreed was an effective way to tell the story they wanted to communicate, so I didn’t spend much time on concepting and outlining for this project.
 (Often, developing the outline in collaboration with my clients would be the first phase of my work.)

 In this case, EcoVadis had tried using AI to generate rough drafts for some of the sections.
 (I don’t usually use AI in this way).
 This was a helpful starting point but much of the AI-generated text was overly generic, so I agreed with EcoVadis that I would do heavy editing and rewriting to ensure the content was specific and valuable to the target audience, reflected the real-world expertise of the EcoVadis team, and was written in an engaging and compelling way.